 For dogs with very high energy, like Bear, the kennel is a stressful environment.
 The noises, smells and confinement cause him anxiety which Bear exhibits by "spinning" in his kennel and jumping on people.
 He intimidates other dogs because he will run right up to them and want to play.
 But if the other dog lets him know he's too rough, Bear will retreat.

 When he is in a class environment, Bear shines.
 He knows sit, down and heel.
 He loves the discipline and attention.
-When Bear is on a walk, he is easy to handle once away from the shelter grounds and if he gets too excited, a stick or cookie helps him to find his focus again.
+When Bear is on a walk, he is easy to handle once away from the shelter grounds and if he gets too excited, a cookie helps him to find his focus again.
 Bear needs consistent daily training and someone to keep him up on his manners.
 He needs a active home and due to his high energy might do best in a only dog household with older respectful kids.